 Possession does not have to mean that police caught you with the narcotics in your hand or pocket.
 Prosecutors can argue “constructive possession” so that you may have legally possessed the substance if it was anywhere under your control.
-For instance, a prosecutor could successfully argue that you possessed narcotics if they were in a glove compartment of your car, in a drawer in your house or in a bag that in the luggage compartment of a mass transit vehicle.
+For instance, a prosecutor could successfully argue that you possessed narcotics if they were in a glove compartment of your car, in a drawer in your house, or in a bag in the luggage compartment of a mass transit vehicle.

 There are a number of different defenses commonly raised in drug possession charges.